 Treatment may include:

-Stopping all pain killers you have been taking, especially over-the-counter medicines
+Stopping all pain killers you've been taking, especially over-the-counter medicines

 Behavioral changes or counseling to help control chronic pain